statamic/docs/content/collections/docs/search.md

 ## Drivers

 Statamic takes a driver-based approach to search engines.
-The native "local" is simple and requires no additional configuration, while Algolia and [custom drivers](#) provide features and capabilities that go well beyond our core feature set.
+The native "local" is simple and requires no additional configuration, while Algolia and [custom drivers](#) provide features and capabilities going well beyond our core feature set.

 ### Local